-This is an album of 20 paintings and drawings in chronological order of friends and family who posed for me or gave me a photograph, most recent first.
+This is an album of 21 paintings and drawings in chronological order of friends and family who posed for me or gave me a photograph, most recent first.
 I like switching from watercolor, to oil, to egg tempera and pencil since each technique has a different language and purpose.
+If you would like to have a portrait, there is a contact sheet on the bottom of the page.

 One day David was working on a project so I took a snapshot and made a painting out of it.
 I was interested in the technology.